chaos-mesh/website/blog/2021-mm-dd-how-to-efficiently-stress-test-pod-memory.md

 So that's all for the tour.
 Our suggestion is that `free` and `top` should not be used to assess memory in containers.
 Be careful when you assign resource limits to your Pod and select the right QoS.
 In the future, we’ll create a more detailed StressChaos document.

-## Deeper dive into kubernetes memory management
+## Deeper dive into Kubernetes memory management

 Kubernetes tries to evict Pods that use too much memory (but not more memory than their limits).
 Kubernetes gets your Pod memory usage from `/sys/fs/cgroup/memory/memory.usage_in_bytes` and subtracts it by the `total_inactive_file` line in `memory.stat`.